romeodetimmerman/aae-in-blues-slx_and_music/README.md

     │
     └── src                <- Python source code

-(this project structure based on the Cookiecutter Data Science template)
+(this project structure is based on the Cookiecutter Data Science template)
 ```